April 1, 2021

 Online vs In-Person Bachelor's Degrees in Healthcare Administration

 Most major universities and colleges offer bachelor’s degrees in healthcare administration.
-While it is possible to also earn the degree online, most students find in-person programs more beneficial for their knowledge and career goals.
+While it is possible also to earn the degree online, most students find in-person programs more beneficial for their knowledge and career goals.

 Top accredited programs include: